dholab/prolonged-infection-suppfig2/README.md

 To double check that the installation was successful, type `nextflow -v` into the terminal.
 If it returns something like `nextflow version 21.04.0.5552`, you are ready to proceed.

+### Running the workflow

-To run the workflow, simply change into the workflow directory and run the following in the BASH terminal:
+With the workflow files cloned, Docker installed, and NextFlow installed, you are ready to run the workflow.
+To do so, simply change into the workflow directory and run the following in the BASH terminal:

 ```
 nextflow run prolonged_infection_suppfig2.nf